themeegg/accordion-for-wp/README.txt

 == Installation ==

 1. Download the plugin and extract the files
-2. Upload "afwp-accordion" to your wp- content/plugins/directory
+2. Upload "accordion-for-wp" to your wp- content/plugins/directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Put shortcode to anywhere [dg_accordion post_type="post" posts_per_page="3"][/dg_accordion]